[Three.js] Scene, Renderer, Camera

 const renderer = new THREE.WebGLRenderer({ canvas: canvas, antialias: true })

-renderer.setSize(window.innerWidth, window.innerHeight); // Set the screen size
+renderer.setSize(window.innerWidth, window.innerHeight); // Setting screen size

-document.body.appendChild(renderer.domElement); // Add to HTML
+document.body.appendChild(renderer.domElement); // Adding to HTML

-// creating a new scene every frame
+// The process of creating a new scene for each frame

 function animate() {